sunfmin/photo-video-sharing/How-to-Write-Good-Specs-Slides.md

 ### 4. Subjective Language
 ❌ "Intuitive sharing experience"
-✅ "90% of users share media successfully on first attempt"
+✅ "90% of users share successfully on first try"

-### 5. Untestable Acceptance Scenarios
+### 5. Untestable Scenarios
 ❌ "When user uploads, then it works properly"
-✅ "When user uploads 50MB photo, then it appears in gallery within 5 seconds"
+✅ "When user uploads 50MB photo, then appears in gallery < 5 seconds"

 ---